-- i.
-Location and Time of Year Specify time of year and areas where research will occur (e.g., coordinates, 10-minute squares, closed areas; include map if possible); - ii.
-Gear Type Specify type(s) of gear, including mesh size or gear modification (trawl; pot; gillnet; dredge; acoustic gear, including frequency and amplitude); - iii.
-Effort Specify the number of vessels, number of tows, length of tows, number of pots, set duration of tended gear, sampling frequency, etc.; - iv.
-Catch Specify the anticipated species composition and amount (directed catch and bycatch); - c.
+i.
+Location and Time of Year - Specify time of year and areas where research will occur (e.g., coordinates, 10-minute squares, closed areas; include map if possible);?

+ii.
+Gear Type - Specify type(s) of gear, including mesh size or gear modification (trawl; pot; gillnet; dredge; acoustic gear, including frequency and amplitude);?

+iii.
+Effort - Specify the number of vessels, number of tows, length of tows, number of pots, set duration of tended gear, sampling frequency, etc.;?

+iv.
+Catch - Specify the anticipated species composition and amount (directed catch and by catch); 2 b.
 If an exemption from Federal regulations is proposed, include a list of the specific regulations, along with a brief justification, for each regulation that needs to be waived.
 Should the applicant submit a request for an EFP to NMFS, the completed application should be received by NMFS at least 60 days before the requested start date of the proposed research.
 NMFS may not exempt a vessel from any requirement imposed by any state.
-Therefore, applicants are urged to discuss with state fisheries agencies any proposed landings in their state(s), and must obtain any additional permits that may be required by such state(s). - d.
+Therefore, applicants are urged to discuss with state fisheries agencies any proposed landings in their state(s), and must obtain any additional permits that may be required by such state(s).2 c.
 Successful applicants must obtain compensation fishing permits from NMFS prior to initiating compensation fishing.
-NMFS will issue letters of authorization to federally permitted scallop vessels as identified by the Project Coordinator, thereby authorizing such vessels to take compensation fishing trips. - e.
+NMFS will issue letters of authorization to federally permitted scallop vessels as identified by the Project Coordinator, thereby authorizing such vessels to take compensation fishing trips.2 d.
+Grant recipients and partnering vessel owners and operators must adhere to compensation fishing permit and exempted fishing permit terms and conditions.
+Failure to do so may result in the revocation of RSA compensation fishing and exempted fishing privileges for the remainder of the project period. ?

+e.
 Projects may not have more than 50 vessels authorized to conduct compensation fishing at any given time, unless sufficient rationale can demonstrate that more than 50 vessels are needed.
-In addition, principal investigators and project coordinators should be aware that it may take NMFS up to 4 weeks to process requests to revise the list of vessels that are authorized to conduct compensation fishing. - f.
+In addition, principal investigators and project coordinators should be aware that it may take NMFS up to 4 weeks to process requests to revise the list of vessels that are authorized to conduct compensation fishing.?

+f.
 Amendment 15 established a list of scallop management measures from which vessels that are conducting research funded by the scallop RSA program could be exempted via a letter of authorization.
 These management measures include crew restrictions, seasonal closures in access areas, and the requirement to return to port if fishing in more than one area.
 The review and issuance of these permits would not entail additional environmental review or public comment beyond that which was conducted for Amendment 15.
 These authorizations would apply only to dedicated research activities, and would not be available to vessels harvesting scallops for sale.